DocuSign pricing explained: what you'll actually pay in 2026

 Choose monthly billing instead and two things happen at once:

-• A cap appears.
-The month-to-month plan limits you to 10 envelopes (documents sent) per month.
+- Monthly plans get a tighter cap.
+Opt out of the annual commitment and your allowance drops to about 10 envelopes per user per month.
 Send your 11th contract in a busy month and you're out of runway.

 That combination — pay more, get capped — is the part of the pricing page nobody remembers seeing.
 For a business that sends a handful of documents most months and thirty in a good one, the cap is the difference between a tool and a ceiling.